Technical and Organizational Security Measures (TOMs)

 Skills Base is hosted by default in the United States using world-class, highly secure data centers that are certified to comply with global standards including SOC 1/2/3, ISO 27001, PCI DSS and several more.
 European and Australian hosting using the same world-class infrastructure is also available by request.

 Access to systems and data is governed by an Information Security policy, and access is managed in accordance with a formalized and approved IT Access and Account Management process.
-Access to Skills Base data within an organization is controlled by administrators appointed by the customer.
+Access to a customer's data within Skills Base is controlled by, and the responsibility of, administrators appointed by the customer.
 Skills Base provides the ability for these administrators to control the things that users can see and do in Skills Base via Security Groups.
-For more information please refer to the Configuring Permissions support article.
+For more information please refer to the Configuring Permissions article.

-Skills Base has a defined process in place for the provisioning, management and deprovisioning of internal IT accounts to ensure customer data is protected from unauthorized access.
+Skills Base has a defined process in place for the provisioning, management and deprovisioning of its internal employee IT accounts to ensure customer data is protected from unauthorized access via these accounts.
 Access to data processing systems within Skills Base is granted on a least-privilege basis, and audited in line with company policy.
-Skills Base employees are subject to non-disclosure agreements and background checks.
+Skills Base employees are provided security training and are subject to non-disclosure agreements and background checks.

 Skills Base implements measures that ensure data is logically separated between customers.
 Customer data in Skills Base is tightly controlled via authentication and authorization.
 Skills Base regions are physically and geographically separated with no data being transmitted between regions (unless requested by the customer).